Net-zero gas inflow: Measurement of the gas consumption history of a massive quiescent galaxy: Abstract

 In the right panel of Fig. \ref{fig:Mgas}, we compare the t$_{\rm dep}$ of our target (red points) to those of star-forming (various grey markers) and AGN-host galaxies (black points).
 As we do not have any outflow properties of the comparison sample, we estimate t$_{\rm dep}$ of the comparison sample as M$_{\rm mol}$/SFR.
 In star-forming galaxies, the total mass loading factor ($\dot{M}_{\rm out}$/SFR) is in general $\sim1$ \citep{Fluetsch19,ForsterSchreiber19}.
 Therefore, when taking into account both SFR and outflows, the gas depletion time of star-forming galaxies might be $\sim0.3$ dex lower than that estimated from M$_{\rm mol}$/SFR.
 For AGN-host galaxies, the gas depletion is dominated by the outflows \citep[($\dot{M}_{\rm out}$/SFR)>1;][]{Fluetsch19,ForsterSchreiber19,Kakkad20}.
 For the majority of quiescent galaxies, we cannot estimate t$_{\rm dep}$, because these samples have upper limits on both the SFR and M$_{\rm mol}$ (except for five objects, orange points in the right panel).
-In these five quiescent cases, the depletion times are a factor 5-10 larger than the gas depletion times of galaxies on the main sequence, indicating that any surviving gas is long-lived, perhaps stabilised against star formation by dynamical effects (\citep{martig09,davis11} 1/sSFR of 1 Gyr at z=1--1.5).
+In these five quiescent cases, the depletion times are a factor 5-10 larger than the gas depletion times of galaxies on the main sequence with no evidence of outflows, indicating that any surviving gas is long-lived, perhaps stabilised against star formation by dynamical effects (\citep{martig09,davis11} 1/sSFR of 1 Gyr at z=1--1.5).
 In contrast, the depletion time of GS10578 is 3--50 times faster, indicating that gas in this early quiescent galaxy is being rapidly removed, and pointing to a profound difference with respect to quiescent galaxies at later epochs.
-We thus present the first compelling upper limit on gas depletion time in a high-redshift quiescent galaxy.
+The depletion times of our target are on par with other AGN (for the conservative upper limit) and well below for our fiducial value.
+We thus present the first compelling upper limit on rapid gas depletion time in a high-redshift quiescent galaxy.

 Based on the unprecedented combination of deep ALMA and \jwst/NIRSpec data, we can now infer both the past and future evolution of this galaxy.
 The star-formation history (SFH) and molecular gas reservoir suggest that this galaxy went through rapid quenching events in the past.
 However, the presence of a rotating stellar disc \citep{DEugenio23a} means that the galaxy was quenched without destroying the stellar disc.
 This latter result implies that the current stellar mass did not form in many different halos which later merged, as the multiple merger events would destroy the stellar disc seen at the epoch of observation.